The True Story of the Dybbuk Box and Where It Is Now

 Zak Bagans Acquires the Box

 Zak Bagans, known for his work in the television show Ghost Adventures, ended up buying the Dybbuk Box from Jason Haxton.
 Bagans has the box as part of his collection of paranormal objects in his haunted museum in Las Vegas.
-Bagans will not let the public look at the box, however: in order to see it, you must sign a waiver that releases Bagans from liability if anything bad happens to you while viewing the box or immediately after.
+Bagans will not let the public look at the box, however, if you'd really like to see it, you must sign a waiver that releases Bagans from liability if anything bad happens to you while viewing the box or immediately after.

 Is the Dybbuk Box Fake?